Zunaib/quixel-fe-task/README.md

 - We can easily take the content html string from our redux store as `blog.content`.
 - Create a ref to the element that content is eventually going to be rendered to.
 - Set the inner html of that ref to be `blog.content`.
-- Its is pretty similar to Solution 1 interns that it also sets the innerHTMl but this way is much safer as,
+- Its is pretty similar to Solution One in terms that it also sets the innerHTMl but this way is much safer as,

 ```
 const contentRef = useRef<HTMLSpanElement>(null);